marcusray666/thekeyn/replit.md

 ## Overview

-Prooff is a modern web application that empowers creators to protect, register, and prove ownership of their digital artwork and creative projects.
-The platform provides blockchain-powered certificates of authenticity, enabling artists, designers, musicians, and other creators to instantly secure their work and defend against theft.
+Prooff is a comprehensive social media platform for creators that combines digital art protection with community networking.
+The platform empowers artists, designers, musicians, and other creators to protect their work with blockchain certificates while connecting with a global community through sharing, commenting, liking, and following other creators.
+Users can showcase their protected works, engage with fellow creators, mint NFTs, and access premium features for serious creative professionals.

 **Recent Updates (July 17, 2025):**
+- ✅ TRANSFORMED INTO SOCIAL MEDIA PLATFORM: Full creator community with sharing, commenting, liking, following, and user connections
 - ✅ AUTHENTICATION COMPLETELY REBUILT AND WORKING: Single-server architecture eliminates all cross-origin issues
 - ✅ Backend login/register successfully creating sessions and returning user data
 - ✅ Frontend using relative URLs for same-origin requests (no more CORS issues)